This article is the fourth in a series of four (4).

 Security Master Planning in the Cannabis Industry

-Tim Sutton is a Senior Security Consultant and Cannabis Security Practice Leader at Guidepost Solutions.
-He has more than 30 years of security experience.
+Tim Sutton is considered the most qualified cannabis security expert in consulting.
+With nearly 35 years of security management experience across several industries including boots-on-the-ground experience within the cannabis industry as security director for two Illinois-based MSOs and triple security board certification, he has been the cannabis industry’s go to security consultant since 2013.
 His expertise includes operational security management, program development, loss prevention, physical security, risk assessments, and technical security systems design and implementation.
-He has worked with clients in diverse sectors including medicinal and adult-use cannabis, healthcare, retail, government, manufacturing, and multi-use properties.
 Tim is a Director on the ASIS International Professional Standards Board, and a member of the ASTM International D37 Committee on Cannabis Standards.

 Sutton has spoken at a number of cannabis industry events covering security subject matter.
 He first entered the cannabis industry as a security consultant when he authored security content for the extremely competitive Illinois permit application process winning two cultivation permits and three dispensary permits.
 After winning five IL permits, Mr. Sutton has provided security consulting services and authored consistently winning security plans and content for applications and operations in multiple states.